What ED Pill Is Right For You?

 Research shows PDE5’s are a great first line treatment for erectile dysfunction and effective in about 80% of men.
 However, not all men have the desired response with oral medications.
 Other erectile dysfunction treatments include shockwave therapy, trimix, and platelet rich plasma.
 To discuss which PDE5 is right for you or other treatment options call 618-632-9000 (O’Fallon, Illinois) or 314-833-9000 (Town and Country, Missouri) to speak with a medical professional.

 Food For… Cock.
-Yep, you read that.
+Yep, You Read That.

 There’s no arguing that a healthy diet is beneficial for your overall health.
 While it’s true you are more likely to experience ED with age, it is not age itself that is the culprit.
 When it comes to erections it’s all about the blood flow.
 Diseases and conditions like high blood pressure, type 2 diabetes and heart disease can wreak havoc on your vascular system directly effecting the quality of your erections.
 What you eat can directly prevent common health conditions and keep your BFF down there happy and healthy.